YSH-314/AiAI/Image Generation for Medical Applications/Dog_Hip/README.md

 In total, our dataset comprises 1047 real-world images and 1474 generated images.
 To prevent data leakage and ensure unbiased evaluation, we meticulously partitioned the dataset into distinct training, testing, and validation sets.
-Specifically, the training set encompasses Set1, Set2, Set3, and a subset of Set4, as delineated in Table 2.
+Specifically, the training set encompasses Set1, Set2, Set3, and a subset of Set4, as delineated in the following table.
 The testing and validation sets were both split from real-word image Set4.
 This selection rationale ensures that the training data encapsulates a diverse array of visual contexts, fostering robust model learning and adaptation